bernsteining/beep-beep/README.md

 	editor = vim
 ```

+code projects under:

-Projects under perso/ will commit with your personal identity
+- perso/\* will be committed with your `.gitconfig-personal` identity
-Projects under work/ will commit with your professional identity
+- work/\* will be committed with your `.gitconfig-professional` identity

 ## manage your screen monitors